apigee/IgniteEngine-iOS/README.md

 - https://github.com/jaredsinclair/JSSlidingViewController and other awesome Jared Sinclair stuff here: https://github.com/jaredsinclair and in particular this: https://github.com/jaredsinclair/JTSSemanticReload
 - **Add a default "toggle" event to all IXControls that sets toggles alpha and enabled**
 - Need a deprecation method and a process for upgrading control properties.
+- Fix up app level events and functions (currently only one for 'reset' needs to be implemented properly)

 ####Documentation: